queryluke/masseffect-5e/static/data/rules/02-03-choose-a-class.md

 assumption that your character has already survived a few harrowing missions.

 Record your level on your character sheet.
 If you’re starting at a higher level, record the additional elements your class gives you for your levels past 1st.
-Also record your experience points.
+Also, record your experience points.
 A 1st-level character has 0 XP.
 A higher-level character typically begins with the minimum amount of XP required to reach that level (see “Beyond 1st Level” later in this section).

 ### Hit Points and Hit Die